krisfay25/COVID-19-Tracker/README.md

 4. Run the flask server with `pipenv run flask run`

 ### Steps to Run Leaflet React
-1. In the MUI folder, run the command `npm install react-leaflet`
+1. In the MUI folder, run the command `npm install`
+2. Run the application with `npm start`